snpscrn/api-http/README.md

 ### `POST https://api.snapscreen.com/api/tv-search/sport/by-image`

 #### Description
-Searches sport events using the TV index by an image optionally filtering by the ISO-code of a country in which TV channels broadcasted.
+Searches sport events using the TV index by an image.

 #### Security
 Authentication required to have access to this resource.